Who should buy the New Balance Fresh Foam X Lav V2

 Not a shoe for warm weather.
 Gets hot!

 Unfortunately, the shoe did not meet the expectations in terms of breathability.
-As the brand decided to beef up the upper for comfort and durability, it affected the ventilation.
+As the upper is beefed up for comfort and durability, it affected the ventilation.
 Here is what the wearers say:

 - “could use some more ventilation in toe area”